 - Next, search for 'wheat toast with avocado' and add this to your journal.
 Before saving the dish, add 1 Tbsp pumpkin seeds and 1 medium hard-boiled egg.
 What does this score for you?
 What happens to the score when you swap out the toast for rye bread?
 And if you swap the egg out for chickpeas?

 The science behind combining food

 Combining foods can give you the ability to change how your body responds to one specific ingredient, just by pairing it with another.
 Your personal ZOE meal scores are your guide to help you do this.

-High scoring meals can provide you with longer-lasting energy and may leave you feeling more satisfied.
+High-scoring meals can provide you with longer-lasting energy and may leave you feeling more satisfied.
 On the other hand, food combinations that score low for you could lead to less desirable responses in your biology.
 One example of this could be big blood sugar spikes followed by a crash.
-This could lead to low energy, grogginess, fuzzy headedness, and irritability.
+This could lead to low energy, fatigue, and irritability.

 Our research also shows that blood sugar crashes can even lead to increased hunger and energy intake at the next meal and over the 24 hours that follow.
 This means that eating the best foods and meals for your body could have positive effects on how you eat throughout the day!
 In the longer term, repeated and excessive blood sugar and fat responses can contribute to dietary inflammation, which may increase the risk of developing a number of chronic diseases.

 By eating the right foods in the right combinations for your body, you can begin to make your biology work for you.

 How do these combinations make you feel?

 Don't take our word for it - the power of these food combinations can often be felt soon after eating a meal, not just in the long term.